-The diversity of wildlife and awe inspiring scenery that exists so close to Campbell River is unparalleled!
-Ideally located near the south end of Discovery Passage, the area is critically important habitat for Killer Whales, Humpback Whales and so much more!
+The diversity of wildlife and awe inspiring scenery that exists so close to Campbell River is unparalleled.
+We are ideally located near the south end of Discovery Passage.
+The marine environment is nutrient rich offering an ideal environment for marine mammals and an important habitat for Killer Whales, Humpback Whales and so much more!

 At Discovery Marine Safaris we are committed to sharing our knowledge and passion with everyone that visits this remarkable place that we call home.
 Our on board Marine Naturalists are some of the finest on the coast, continuously interacting with our guests and interpreting all that this diverse ecosystem has to behold.
 They also provide a spectacular presentation that is sure to inspire and move you!
 Our Captains have all spent most of their lives sailing the waters off BC’s coast.
 You won’t find more experienced, entertaining, or engaging mariners anywhere else.

-Enjoy watching the whales forage for food or social surface activity with lots of tail and fin slapping!
-If your lucky perhaps a full breach!
+Travel in comfort and enjoy watching the whales forage for food or social surface activity with lots of tail and fin slapping.
+If you’re lucky perhaps even a full breach!
 Listen to the magical vocalizations of the whales with our on board hydrophone.
-The squeaks, squeals and whistles of the Killer Whales and the soothing yet elaborate song of the Humpback will give you goosebumps!
+The squeaks, squeals and whistles of the Killer Whales and the soothing yet elaborate song of the Humpback will give you goosebumps.

-The Discovery Island region is also home to 6 sets of ocean rapids!
-From the infamous Seymour Narrows (which can reach speeds of nearly 30km/hr) just north of Campbell River to the Arran Rapids at the entrance to Bute Inlet, watching the mighty torrent of white water, whirlpools and abundance of wildlife supported by these incredibly rich currents is a unique experience you won’t find anywhere else in the world.
+In addition to the rich and diverse wildlife, the scenery is spectacular.
+The Discovery Island region is steeped in history and home to 6 sets of ocean rapids!
+From the notorious Seymour Narrows (which can reach speeds of nearly 30km/hr) just north of Campbell River to the Arran Rapids at the entrance to Bute Inlet, watching the mighty torrent of white water, whirlpools and abundance of wildlife supported by these incredibly rich currents is a unique experience you won’t find anywhere else in the world.

 Don’t forget this is Canada!
 Even on a hot summer day it can be very cool on the water!
 The spacious, enclosed and heated cabins of our state of the art vessels ensure that you are always comfortable!
 Our boats also feature multiple viewing decks and WASHROOMS!!